KULL-Centre/papers/2021/trx-redesign-marin-et-al/README.md

-This folder contains protocols and output from
+This folder contains protocols, scripts and output from

 Identifying good backbone templates for computational protein design
 --------------------------------------------------------------------